CarpetFloor/Interpreter/Syntax.md

 *Note that parentheses are not supported around comparisons or expressions*

 ### Nesting?
-- Yes, up to infinity for everything except for lists
+- Yes, up to infinity for everything except lists

 ### Scope?
 - No, everything is just global